giovannicemin/giovannicemin/README.md

 ### Hi there!
-I am @giovannicemin, a Master Physics studend @ UniTN interested in computational physics and simulations.
+I am @giovannicemin, a PhD Physics studend @ MPI-PKS interested in machine learning and simulations.

 I am also a open-source enthusiasm, I love the collaborations and knowledge sharing inside the community from which I learned a lot.